aziz66710/CNN_chest_xray/README.md

 | `Normal`      | `0.78`      | `0.84`      | `0.81`        |
 | `Pneumonia`   | `0.83`      | `0.77`      | `0.80`        |

-The images below demonstrates the confusion matrix of the test dataset containing the number of correct/incorrect classifications of the normal and pneumonia x-ray images.
+The images below demonstrates the non-normalized and normalized confusion matrices, respectively, of the test dataset containing the number of correct/incorrect classifications of the normal and pneumonia x-ray images.

+In case you have not heard of a confusion matrix, it is a table that is often used to describe the performance of a classification model (or "classifier") on a set of test data for which the true values are known.
+An image is classified correctly when the predicted label is the same as the true label.
+Similarily an image is classified incorrectly when the predicted label is NOT the same as the true label.
+Given this, the top right indicates the CORRECTLY classified pneumonia chest x-ray images and the bottom left indicates the CORRECTLY classified normal images.
+The other 2 boxes are the misclassifications where the CNN incorrectly predicted an image as either normal or pneumonia.

+Based on these confusion matrices, a great deal of chest-xrays were incorrectly classified as 'PNEUMONIA' when it was truely 'NORMAL'.
+Misclassifications generally occur due to the CNN being unable to clearly identify the key distinguishing features within an image such as the white spots found in a pneumonia x-ray.
+Despite this, the CNN demonstrates promising results with accuracy at 80% and can be further improved upon as discussed in the Future Work and Improvements section.

 ![Non-normalized CM](https://github.com/aziz66710/CNN_chest_xray/blob/main/non-norm_cm.png)

 ![normalized CM](https://github.com/aziz66710/CNN_chest_xray/blob/main/norm_cm.png)